 One last snap of the bell tower, apparently it contains one of the heaviest bells in the world.
 Least that’s what I think my husband said.
 I was about 100 steps down by then.

-So, one little perfectly formed chapel, one gleaming and impressive church.
+So, the two best churches in Paris: one little perfectly formed chapel, one gleaming and impressive church.
 Two very different experiences and I’m very glad I did both.
 Especially now I’m back on the ground.

 Claim Your FREE Travel Guide & Checklist When You Subscribe To Our Email List